Forecasts for Broadband Intensity Mapping of the Ultraviolet-Optical Background with CASTOR and SPHEREx: The CASTOR Filters and Error Budget

 \subsection{Error due to Bias Evolution in the Tracer Catalog}

+From Equation \ref{final_cross_correlation}, the ability to extract the bias weighted redshift distribution $\frac{dJ_{\nu}}{dz} b_{im}(\nu, z)$ is limited by knowledge of reference catalog bias $b_r$ evolution with redshift.
 Uncertainty in the angular correlation function and the tracer catalog bias propagates to the cross-correlation, $\frac{dJ}{dz} b_{im}$ (eq.~\ref{forward_model}).
-We can place upper limits on the contribution of the bias evolution to the inferred distribution by considering the mean offset in the inferred redshift, $E[\hat{z}] - z$, that is, the bias in estimates of the redshift follows
+We can estimate the contribution of the bias evolution to the inferred distribution by considering the mean offset in the inferred redshift,

-We assume a Gaussian probability distribution, $\mathcal{N}(z_0, \sigma)$ for the emission redshift, $z$. $z_0$ is the true mean redshift of the emission, $\sigma$ is the associated standard deviation of the distribution ($\approx 0.5$) about $z_0$ and $\alpha$ is a parameter describing the bias evolution.
-We assume that estimates of $\alpha$ will neglect up to $10\%$ of its evolution with redshift, and show the evolution of this with redshift in Figure \ref{fig:Error Models}.
-This is larger at low redshift and decreases rapidly at higher redshift.
+We assume a Gaussian probability distribution, $\mathcal{N}(z_0, \sigma)$ for the emission redshift, $z$. $z_0$ is the true mean redshift of the emission, $\sigma$ is the associated standard deviation of the distribution about $z_0$ and $\alpha$ is a parameter describing the bias evolution such that $b_r \propto z^\alpha$.
+Following \citet{mnard2013clusteringbased}, we assume that $\alpha = 0.1$, that is, estimates of the bias neglect up to $10\%$ of its evolution with redshift and that $\sigma \approx 0.5$ based on the SDSS redshift distribution.
+We show the evolution of Equation~\ref{eqn:biasevol} with redshift as the dotted curve in Figure \ref{fig:Error Models}.
+This effect is largest at low redshift and decreases rapidly at higher redshift.

-The bias in the inferred redshift distribution due to the evolution of $b_{r}$ has the effect of moving the inferred emission redshift to overall higher values, inflating the errorbars on the forecasted biased weighted intensity distribution in redshift, $\frac{dJ}{dz}b_{im}(z)$.